kwarc87/addressIntegrationPlugin/README.md

   loaderSelector:                             '#addressIntegrationLoader', //selector for loader image
   messageSelector:                            '#addressIntegrationMessages', //selector for plugins messages container
   callbackEventFired:                         function() {  }, //callback fired when events are fired
-  callbackInProgress:                         function() {  }, //callback fired when request about geographical data is in progress
+  callbackInProgress:                         function() {  }, //callback fired when request for google maps api is in progress
   callbackSuccess:                            function() {  }, //callback fired when request is done with status success
   callbackError:                              function() {  } //callback fired when request is done with status error or no results
 });